kelvinpraises/reef-pay/README.md

 This is an open source payment service built on reef to make payments

-To view this go open [ https://reef-pay.web.app](https://reef-pay.web.app) with your browser to see the result.
+To view this project open [ https://reef-pay.web.app](https://reef-pay.web.app) with your browser to see the result.

 or run the development server: